roderickwoodman/iv-doordash/README.md

 ### Viewing in the browser
 Simply point your browser to  https://iv-doordash.wl.r.appspot.com/ to see the **DD-Chat** app!

+## UI Views

+The **login screen** is a simple username input field and a submit button.
+The background image communicates the mood of being mobile and socially connected.
+After passing the client-side string validation, the user is taken to the chatroom view.

 <p align="center">
   <img width="400" height="368" src="images/ss-login-devices.png">
 </p>